 COVID-19 Expenses.
 In March 2022, with the easing of COVID-related restrictions, we announced a broad return to office on a voluntary basis and since then have experienced a resumption of more normal levels of business travel and in-person meetings and marketing events which has resulted in an increase in these costs.
 We continue to closely monitor the status of COVID-19 cases in the community to ensure the health and safety of our employees and clients and may reinstate travel and meeting restrictions from time to time in response to future COVID surges.
 We have also adopted a hybrid work model to allow flexibility for our employees which has resulted in a re-assessment of our facilities needs.
-In September 2022, we exited certain leased space in Palo Alto, California and recorded an impairment charge of \$1.9 million and expect a reduction in rent expense for the remainder of fiscal year 2023.
+During the nine months ended March 31, 2023, we exited certain leased space in Palo Alto, California and recorded a net charge of \$1.6 million in connection with the impairment of the related operating lease right-of-use asset and the reassessment of the lease liability.
+We expect a reduction in rent expense for the remainder of fiscal year 2023.
 As we continue to evaluate our real estate needs, we may incur additional charges in the future in connection with exit activities.